Membrane broadcasting tutorial

 HLS controller

 The files produced with the pipeline are written down to the output/ directory.
 We need to make them accessible via HTTP.
-The Phoenix Framework provides tools to achieve that - take a look at the RtmpToHlsWeb.Router: lib/rtmp_to_hls_web/router.ex
+The Phoenix Framework provides tools to achieve that - take a look at RtmpToHlsWeb.Router: lib/rtmp_to_hls_web/router.ex

 scope "/", RtmpToHlsWeb do pipe_through :browser get "/", PageController, :index get "/video/:filename", HlsController, :index end